Enjoy experience UDON making in Osaka with your kids or friends!

-At IRICOSKY, you learn how to make udon from scratch with the instructor born at Kagawa-prefecture where is known for “SANUKI UDON” – most famous udon in Japan.
+At IRICOSKY, you will learn how to make udon from scratch with an instructor from Kagawa Prefecture, which is known for “SANUKI UDON” – most famous udon in Japan.
 Why don’t we make Udon together and eat it?

 See Photo Gallery (in Japanese) »